INSPIRE-MIF/2017.2/GeoJSON/efs/simple-environmental-monitoring-facilities.md

 * Only one legal background document needs to be referenced
 * The measurements are of the following types: Simple result, `PointObservation`, `PointTimeSeriesObservation`, `MultiPointObservation`, `ProfileObservation` or `TrajectoryObservation`
+* Only one `observedCapability` per Environmental Monitoring Facility may be defined

 ## Normative References